 Books will be dispatched middle of the month for any subscriptions received by end of the previous month.
 For example, if you subscribe on 10 April, your first books will be dispatched mid-May.
 You should also receive an email from AustPost with the tracking details.

-What happens if I already own the book you’ve sent me?
+What happens if I already own the book you are going to send?

 Before the books are dispatched, we will email you with the titles of the books we plan to send.
 You have one week from the date the email was sent, to advise if you wish a replacement book to be sent instead.